All Israel

 US Ambassador Mike Huckabee on TBN's The Rosenberg Report (Photo: Screenshot)

-Even as he touted historic progress on the U.S.-Israel relationship, Ambassador Mike Huckabee spent a good portion of his conversation with All Israel News Editor-in-Chief and host of The Rosenberg Report, Joel Rosenberg, addressing an uncomfortable trend: President Trump's approval ratings inside Israel have fallen sharply, dropping from the 70s into what Rosenberg described as a 40-to-50-point decline.
+Even as he touted historic progress on the U.S.-Israel relationship, Ambassador Mike Huckabee spent a good portion of his conversation with ALL ISRAEL NEWS Editor-in-Chief and host of THE ROSENBERG REPORT Joel Rosenberg addressing an uncomfortable trend: President Donald Trump's approval ratings inside Israel have fallen sharply, dropping from the 70s into what Rosenberg described as a 40-to-50-point decline.

-A poll released by the Jewish People Policy Institute on June 23 found that 73 percent of Israelis now view Trump less favorably because of the emerging framework agreement with Iran, and 68 percent said the deal isn't good for Israel.
+A poll released by the Jewish People Policy Institute on June 23 found that 73% of Israelis now view Trump less favorably because of the emerging framework agreement with Iran, while 68% said the deal would not be good for Israel.

-Huckabee's central defense was consistent throughout the interview: "Look at what President Trump has done, not what he has said," he told Rosenberg – a line he returned to more than once during the conversation.
-He encouraged people to judge the president by his record rather than his rhetoric.
+Huckabee's central defense was consistent throughout the interview.
+"Look at what President Trump has done, not what he has said," he told Rosenberg – a point he repeated more than once during the conversation.
+He encouraged the public to judge the president by his record rather than his rhetoric.

-He began moving through a list of Trump's accomplishments – moving the embassy to Jerusalem, recognizing Israeli sovereignty over the Golan Heights, acknowledging Israelis' right to live in Judea and Samaria – as evidence of a relationship he called stronger than "any other country on the planet."
+The U.S. ambassador began listing Trump's accomplishments – moving the embassy to Jerusalem, recognizing Israeli sovereignty over the Golan Heights, acknowledging Israelis' right to live in Judea and Samaria – as evidence of a relationship he called stronger than "any other country on the planet."

 Joel C. Rosenberg interviews US Ambassador Mike Huckabee on TBN's The Rosenberg Report (Photo: Screenshot)

-He also pointed to battlefield cooperation during recent military maneuvers, describing joint U.S.-Israeli operations centers where American and Israeli personnel worked "shoulder to shoulder," so integrated that soldiers had to check a colleague's uniform patch to know their nationality.
+Huckabee also pointed to battlefield cooperation during recent military operations, describing joint U.S.-Israeli operations centers where American and Israeli personnel worked "shoulder to shoulder" – so closely integrated that soldiers had to check a colleague's uniform patch to know their nationality.

-Still, he acknowledged the president's public statements have rattled Israelis, including a period where, in Huckabee's words, Trump seemed to be "dropping more F-bombs on the prime minister than actual bombs on the enemy."
+Still, he acknowledged that Trump's public statements have rattled Israelis, including a time when, in Huckabee's words, Trump seemed to be "dropping more F-bombs on the prime minister than actual bombs on the enemy."

-Huckabee's explanation was partly electoral, noting that both the U.S. and Israel face elections this fall, and he suggested that Trump is perhaps wary of the political costs of appearing to drag out the conflict.
+Huckabee's explanation was partly electoral, noting that both the United States and Israel face elections this fall, and he suggested that Trump is perhaps wary of the political cost of appearing to drag out the conflict.

 (Photo: Screenshot/TBN's The Rosenberg Report)

-On the subject of Turkish President Recep Tayyip Erdogan, whose recent rhetoric has included threats to "take back Jerusalem" and accusations that Israel is committing genocide under a "Nazi" prime minister, Huckabee was forthcoming about his own unease.
+On the subject of Turkish President Recep Tayyip Erdoğan, whose recent rhetoric includes threats to "take back Jerusalem" and accusations that Israel is committing genocide under a "Nazi" prime minister, Huckabee was forthcoming about his own concerns.

-Speaking as the interview coincided with Trump's meeting with Erdogan in Ankara, Huckabee noted the president has a pattern of praising strong leaders such as Xi Jinping and Vladimir Putin, without that necessarily indicating trust.
+Speaking as the interview coincided with Trump's meeting with Erdoğan in Ankara, Huckabee noted the president has a pattern of praising strong leaders such as Xi Jinping and Vladimir Putin, which does not necessarily reflect trust or agreement.

 "Does that mean that he completely trusts them...
 I don't know," he said, adding that he personally has concerns "sitting in this neighborhood" as an American living in the Middle East.

-Huckabee suggested Washington may be probing Erdogan's true intentions before deciding how to proceed on sensitive issues like F-35 fighter jet sales to Turkey.
+Huckabee suggested Washington may be probing Erdoğan's true intentions before deciding how to proceed on sensitive issues, such as selling F-35 fighter jet to Turkey.

-The ambassador's closing message to skeptical Israelis centered on patience.
-The president "plays a long game, not a short game," he said, urging people not to read short-term rhetorical friction as a fracture in a relationship he insists remains, on the whole, at its strongest point in Israel's eight-decade history.
+The ambassador's closing message to skeptical Israelis was one of patience.
+The president "plays a long game, not a short game," he said, urging people not to read short-term rhetorical friction as a breakdown in a relationship he insists remains at its strongest point in Israel's eight-decade history.

 Please take a moment and join others who are praying for Israel at this very moment by adding your light on the live prayer map with a simple click at prayforisrael.live.